linkanr/Infection/README.md

 21/09/22
 Update to the copy and animation node.
 The copy node now has an input animation lenght that can be used to set how long the incoming animation should be
+Update to attribute copy with the option of multiplying insted of adding from an external sop.
+This lets you kill of density where needed